xenanetworks/open-automation-python-api/docs/source/api_ref/hlapiv1/port/vulcan/cg/index.rst

-Impairment Type
+Connection Group
 =========================

 .. note::

-    Applicable to Chimera port only.
+    Applicable to Vulcan port only.

 .. toctree::
     :glob: